mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 date:   2022-10-06 12:37:00 -0400
 categories: jekyll update
 ---
-## A very handholding walkthrough...
+## A very hand-holding walkthrough...

 I make no claims that this is the *only way* or even the *best way* to create a Jekyll blog and post it to GitHub pages.
 I'm just documenting the method I used as a complete newcomer to Jekyll, Git and GitHub.